UltraEngine/tableplusplus/README.md

 If you use this code you must include this README file somewhere in your application directory or subdirectory where it is accessible to the end user.

+This readme must be included in any source code distribution.

+Do not misrepresent the origin of this code.

 ## Examples

 Here are some of the cool things you can do in C++ and Lua.